 History of the Blue Motorcycle

-However, Blue Motorcycle didn’t achieve its peak popularity until the mid-2010s, as a new generation of young adults discovered the convenience and delicious taste of the vibrant blue cocktail.
+However, Blue Motorcycle didn’t reach peak popularity until the mid-2010s, as a new generation of young adults discovered the convenience and delicious taste of the vibrant blue cocktail.

 Even though Blue Motorcycle was widely viewed as just another Long Island Ice Tea variation, the cocktail has taken a life of its own.
-This is partly because the cola to Sprite and triple sec to blue curaçao swap can significantly affect not only the beverage’s appearance but also its taste.
+This is partly because the cola to Sprite and triple sec to blue curaçao swap can significantly affect the beverage’s appearance and taste.